ilex-paraguariensis/yerbamate/README.md

 - **Modularity**: Divide your project into sharable (python) modules.
 - **Reproducibility**: Through just one (JSON) file you can reproduce an entire experiment all all its hyperparameters
-- Maté🧉 is intuitive and flexible: no need to add boilerplate code, just take it away!
+- 🧉 is **intuitive** and **flexible**: no need to add boilerplate code, just take it away!

 ### What is the Maté standard?

-Maté enforces **modularity** and seperation of three basic components of a deep learning project:
+Maté enforces modularity and separation of three essential components of a deep learning project:

 - models,
-- trainers(optional),
+- trainers (optional),
 - data loaders

-Each model, data loader and trainer should be a module inside its respective folder.
-This allows for out-of-the-box sharing of models, data loaders, and trainers between Maté projects.
+Each model, data loader, and trainer must be a python module inside its folder.
+This guarantees out-of-the-box sharing of models, data loaders, and trainers between Maté projects.

-An example of a the foolder structure of a maté project is shown below:
+This is how folders in a 🧉 project are organized:

 ```
 ├── root_project_folder